 Analytics allows us to see our performance, failures, and successes in real-time and understand them in full detail.

 Thanks to this, we learn what changes should be made and what we should improve, thus making smarter decisions and precise predictions.
 We understand our weaknesses as well as our strengths, and we understand our customers´ behavior.

 With analytics, you have full control over how complex it gets.

 You can get very specific or focus on the main things.
 It shows you all you ask for.
-Age, interest, and devices of your audience, bounce rates on your website, what social media catches more the users’ attention, what content they are sharing, and, of course, whether or not you are achieving your goals.
+Age, interest, and devices of your audience bounce rates on your website.
+What social media catches more, of the user’s attention; what content they are sharing, and, of course, whether or not you are achieving your goals.

-You can find all this in Google Analytics, which is the most common tool to analyze performance.
+You can find all this in Google Analytics, which is the most common tool for analyzing performance.
 However, there are other options to try out.

 Just like your campaign, your ads, and your interaction with customers, the sales process is better online.
 Ecommerce is great for: